How does quantum physics work, you may ask, what is it, and where does it come from?

 Encryption technology and scrambler

 Wireless communication and power transmission

 Telegeodynamics (a way to search for metals and minerals)

 Tachometer and speedometer

 Bladeless turbines and pumps

 Particle-beam weapons (precursor to Starwars)

-Now ask you self why don’t we learn about the Veda’s in school but instead are told it is all just some hindu ”mythology” well maybe for the same reason why we have not ever heard about Mr. Nikola Tesla.
+Now ask yourself why don’t we learn about the Vedas in school?
+Instead we are told it is all just some hindu “mythology.”
+Maybe for the same reason, we have not ever heard about Mr. Nikola Tesla.